 The UNESCO World Water Quality Portal was conceptualized and developed in the framework of IHP’s International Initiative on Water Quality to showcase and demonstrate the potential of satellite Earth Observation to improve water quality monitoring towards sustainable water resources management.
 The portal aims to support basin organizations to better understand the water quality and ecological state of water resources, monitor the trend and evolution of water quality and pollution, and assess anthropogenic and climate change impacts on water resources.
 It consequently contributes to science-based policy-making and management decisions to protect and improve water quality.
 It also promotes research and strengthen the scientific base on innovative approaches to water quality monitoring.
 The Portal’s first operational application was developed for water quality monitoring of Lake Chad and its tributaries Chari-Logone.

 • Access the UNESCO Water Quality Portal for Lake Chad

-UNESCO International Scientific Symposium on Scientific, Technological and Policy Innovations for Improved Water Quality Monitoring in the SDGs Framework (Kyoto, 2015).
+UNESCO International Scientific Symposium on Scientific, Technological and Policy Innovations for Improved Water Quality Monitoring in the SDGs Framework (Kyoto, Japan, 2015).

 Convened under the UNESCO-IHP International Initiative on Water Quality (IIWQ), the symposium contributes to enhancing capacities of Member States to improve water quality monitoring at the national and global levels in order to support the monitoring and evaluation of the water-related SDG targets.
 More than 40 water quality scientists and policy-makers from 24 countries, as well as over 80 participants, attended the event, and a large number of online attendees.
-All contributions and outcomes are available through the Kyoto University OpenCourseWare platform.
+All contributions and outcomes are available through the Kyoto University OpenCourseWare platform(link is external).